TICKETS AVAILABLE NOW

 Download the Palace Theatre’s app to pre-order your drinks, snacks and merchandise at any time on the day of your visit.
 Simply ‘click & collect’ your goodies from the bar on the level you are seated on at a time to suit you.
 Download the app here.

-Please note due to the evolving nature of the recommended protocols for opening at full capacity, this page will be regularly updated in collaboration with Nimax Theatres.
+Please note this page will be regularly updated in collaboration with Nimax Theatres.
 All ticket holders will be emailed two weeks prior to their selected performance with the latest information on visiting the Palace Theatre.

 IMPORTANT SECURITY INFORMATION